LUT in GST

 2. Faster Refund Process

-Since exporters don’t pay IGST, they don’t need to claim refunds, which can often be a lengthy and cumbersome process.
-The LUT ensures that the export transaction proceeds without tax delays.
+Since exporters don’t pay IGST, they don’t need to claim refunds, The LUT ensures that the export transaction proceeds without tax delays.

 3. Improved Cash Flow